 The “OPEN” clinical trial program is designed to prove that the STENTYS unique platform can facilitate the treatment of coronary lesions that are in close proximity to a significant side branch.

 The OPEN I trial (60 patients) showed that the creation of an opening in the STENTYS stent followed by the placement of a stent in the side branch if needed, is feasible and safe.
 Results were published in Eurointervention 2011;7:580-587.
 They showed excellent procedural success and a relatively low MACE (3.7%) at six months for the DES version.
 The disconnectable struts offered excellent ‘cross over’ to T-stenting when necessary.

-The ongoing OPEN II study, a 200-patients observational study, evaluates the longer term clinical benefit of STENTYS Stent in coronary bifurcation lesions in a daily clinical practice setting.
-The primary endpoint is MACE rate at 6 months.
-A subgroup of 50 patients will also be assessed in terms of apposition at index procedure thanks to OCT imaging technology.
+The OPEN II study, a 200-patient observational study, evaluates the longer term clinical benefit of the STENTYS Stent in coronary bifurcation lesions in a daily clinical practice setting.
+The primary endpoint is the MACE rate at 6 months and was presented at TCT 2013.
+MACE was 10.1%, all death was 0.5%, and stent thrombosis was only 1.0%.
+Results at 12 months were presented by Dr C. Naber at PCR 2014.
+MACE was 13%, all death was 1.4% and stent thrombosis was 2.0%.

 STENTYS will continue its endeavor to show, through scientific evidence, that its core technology brings significant benefits to clinicians and patients.
 If you are an experienced interventional cardiologist with a strong interest in clinical research, and would like to participate in the STENTYS clinical trial program, please contact us.